Star Control: Intellectual property split

 By the early 2000s, the Star Control trademark was held by Infogrames Entertainment.
 Star Control publisher Accolade had sold their company to Infogrames in 1999, who merged with Atari and re-branded under the Atari name in 2003.
 In September 2007, Atari released an online Flash game with the name Star Control, created by independent game developer Iocaine Studios.
 Atari ordered the game to be delivered in just four days, which Iocaine produced in two days.
 Also in September, Atari applied to renew the Star Control trademark with the United States Patent and Trademark Office, citing images of Iocaine's flash game to demonstrate their declaration of use in commerce.

 Atari declared bankruptcy in 2013, and their assets were listed for auction.
 When Stardock became the top bidder for Atari's Star Control assets, Paul Reiche indicated that he still owned the copyrighted materials from the first two Star Control games, which implied that Stardock must have purchased the Star Control trademark and the copyright in any original elements of Star Control 3.
 Stardock confirmed this intellectual property split soon after.
-As Stardock began developing their new Star Control game, they re-iterated that they did not acquire the copyright to the first two games, and that they would need a license from Reiche and Ford to use their content and lore.
+As Stardock began developing their new Star Control: Origins game, they re-iterated that they did not acquire the copyright to the first two games, and that they would need a license from Reiche and Ford to use their content and lore.
 Reiche and Ford echoed this understanding in their 2015 Game Developers Conference interview, stating that Stardock's game would use the Star Control trademark only.
 After a lawsuit, the parties agreed on the same separation of rights, with Stardock using the Star Control name, and Reiche and Ford announcing a sequel to The Ur-Quan Masters after a mandated quiet period.